mozilla/testpilot/docs/content/reference.md

 An experiment's YAML file is considered to contain the canonical localization for English, and is compiled into [an FTL file](https://testpilot.dev.mozaws.net/static/locales/en-US/experiments.ftl) with each build.
 That file is monitored by Pontoon, and strings are translated by volunteer localizers.

+For new experiments, you must copy the build version from `frontend/build/static/locales/en-US/experiments.ftl` to `locales/en-US/experiments.ftl`, and include it in the pull request (ref #1781).

 If the content of a string changes sufficiently that translations of it should be invalidated:

 1. Make sure that this change needs to be done.
 We rely on volunteer localizers,